tdonker/domain-driven-design-links/README.md

 * Patterns, Principles and Practices of Domain-Driven Design \(by Scott Millet and Nick Tune 2015\): [Patterns, Principles and Practices of Domain-Driven Design](https://sd.blackball.lv/library/patterns_principles_and_practices_of_domain-driven_design_(2015).pdf)
 * The Anatomy of Domain Driven Design \(by Scott Millett 2019\): [Primer DDDEurope.com](https://www.elbandit.co.uk/images/DDDEU-Booklet.pdf)
 * Applying Domain-Driven Design and Patterns: With Examples in C# and .NET \(by Jimmy Nilsson 2006\): [Applying Domain-Driven Design and Patterns](https://restapilinks.com/wp-content/uploads/Applying-Domain-Driven-Design-Nilsson.pdf)
+* Hands-On Domain Driven Design with .NET Core - Tackling complexity in the heart of software by putting DDD principles into practice \(by Alexey Zimarev 2019\): [Hands-On Domain Driven Design with .NET Core](https://restapilinks.com/wp-content/uploads/Hands-On-Alexey-Zimarev.pdf)

 ___
 ### In-depth definition and meaning